g-rmc/CoasterKing/README.md

 ## About this Project

-The **CoasterKing** is a app for those who love theme parks and want a better way to register their roller-coaster rides than their memories or written in note blocks.
-It is designed to have a easy interface to register user's credits
+The **CoasterKing** is an app for those who love theme parks and want a better way to register their roller-coaster rides than their memories or written in note blocks.
+It is designed to have an easy interface to register user credits.

-O app tem a função de auxiliar pessoas que gostam de parques a contar e avaliar suas visitas através de montanhas-russas que ela já visitou.
-Além disso, poder se comparar com outros usuários no ranking geral de usuários.

 ## Features